The Curious Couple's Guide to Strap-On Dildos

 Why Strap-Ons Can Be a Turn-On

 Why fuss with a harness?
-Why not just use a regular dildo and guide it where you want it to go by hand?
+Why not just use a regular dildo and guide it?
 That’s what most dildo users do.
 But strap-on sex offers a different experience, one that produces a unique erotic connection, and possibly deeper intimacy:

-• Strap-ons free the hands, and allow dildo play to be complemented by two-handed caresses.
+- Strap-ons free the hands and allows dildo play to be complemented by two-handed caresses.

-• Strap-ons allow men to play at having more than they were born with.
+- Strap-ons allow men to play at having more than they were born with.
 Using a small dildo, men feel larger by comparison.
 Using a larger one, men can fantasize that they’re super-endowed porn stars.
-(Men who have firm erections may need to make adjustments so that their real one and the dildo don't interfere with each other.)
+(Men who have firm erections may need to make adjustments.)

-• In addition, having two penises opens the possibly of double penetration—one in the woman’s vagina, the other in her anus, assuming she’s open to that.
-(If so, use lots of lube, and start with a small dildo.)
+- In addition, having two penises opens the possibility of double penetration—one in the woman’s vagina, the other in the anus, assuming she’s open to that.

 Myth: Men who enjoy being anally entered by women with strap-ons are gay.